maxmeffert/DotNetGarbageCollection/slides.md

 #### Fast Allocation
 1. Try to allocate at the end of Gen 0

-#### Slow Allocation
+#### Slow Allocation (if Fast Allocation fails)
 2. Try to allocate anywhere within Gen 0
-3. Try to expand Gen 0 and allocate at the new end
+3. Or try to expand Gen 0 and allocate at the new end

 __If expansion exceeds segement size a *Garbage Collection* is triggered!__